fishermavis/basic_intrusion_log_parser/README.md

-# Android Log Parser to CSV
+# Android Intrusion Log Parser to CSV

 A resilient, command-line Python utility designed to parse highly dynamic Android log datasets stored as row-by-row JSON records within `.txt` files.
 This script automatically crawls an entire directory, normalizes disparate network and system events into a unified data structure, and merges them into a clean, review-ready CSV spreadsheet.